-Moreno Valley offers a Mobile Home Repair Program and a Single-Family Home Repair program.
+Moreno Valley offers a Home Repair program.
 Habitat for Humanity Riverside operates both programs and administers this HOME funded program.
-All homeowners participating in this grant program receive a copy of the "Protect Your Family from Lead in Your Home," a lead-based paint disclosure booklet, and are asked to sign an acknowledgment that is included in the loan application.
+All homeowners participating in this grant program receive a copy of the "Protect Your Family from Lead in Your Home," a leadbased paint disclosure booklet, and are asked to sign an acknowledgment that is included in the loan application.
 If the unit was constructed after 1978, an exemption form is prepared and placed in the project file.
 If the home was constructed prior to 1978, a subcontractor provides a lead-based paint inspection and risk assessment of the property.
 If the property is found to contain lead-based paint, mitigation measures are incorporated as a part of the revitalization work.